-The ICER for treatment with alendronate (but excluding identification costs) for a woman aged 70-74 years with a T-score of -2.5 SD (using the assumptions described in sections 4.2.16 and 4.2.17) was £5496 per QALY gained without acid-suppressive medication and £13,236 per QALY gained with acid-suppressive medication.
-If this woman has an independent clinical risk factor for fracture, the ICERs would be £1567 per QALY gained without and £7727 per QALY gained with acid-suppressive medication.
+The ICER for treatment with alendronate (but excluding identification costs) for a woman aged 60-64 years with a T-score of -2.5 SD (using the assumptions described in sections 4.2.17 and 4.2.18) was £9005 per QALY gained without acid-suppressive medication and £21,656 per QALY gained with acid-suppressive medication.
+If this woman had an independent clinical risk factor for fracture, the ICERs would be £3969 per QALY gained without and £12,250 per QALY gained with acid-suppressive medication.

-- 4.2.19 For alendronate priced at £108.20 per year (daily treatment), and when assuming that 24% of women in the first treatment month and 3.5% of women thereafter experienced bisphosphonate-related side effects, the model produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate in women younger than 70 years resulted in an ICER of more than £20,000 per QALY gained. - A strategy of risk assessment, DXA scanning and treatment with alendronate in women who are confirmed to have osteoporosis (that is, a T-score of -2.5 SD or below) resulted in an ICER of less than £20,000 per QALY gained for all women aged 75 years or older and for women aged 70-74 years who have an independent clinical risk factor for fracture.
-For women aged 70-74 years but with no independent clinical risk factor, the T-score needs to be -3 SD or below to give an ICER of less than £20,000 per QALY gained.
+- 4.2.20 For alendronate priced at £108.20 per year (daily treatment), and when assuming that 24% of women were experiencing bisphosphonate-related side effects in the first treatment month and 3.5% of women thereafter, the model produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate in women younger than 55 years resulted in an ICER of more than £30,000 per QALY gained. - A strategy of risk assessment, DXA scanning and treatment with alendronate resulted in an ICER of less than £30,000 per QALY gained for women aged 65 years or older with confirmed osteoporosis (that is a T-score of -2.5 SD or below), for postmenopausal women aged 60-64 years with confirmed osteoporosis and one independent clinical risk factor for fracture, and for postmenopausal women aged 55-59 years with confirmed osteoporosis and two independent clinical risk factors.